Invariant measures in simple and in small theories: Paradoxical decompositions and additional results.

 $(*)$ For every $\emptyset$-definable set $D$ there is a global Keisler measure concentrated on $D$ which is invariant under {\em definable} automorphisms.

 We may want to call a complete theory $T$ {\em weakly amenable} if it satisfies $(*)$, but this would be an unnecessary introduction of new terminology.
 In any case:

 \begin{Corollary} Suppose that the countable complete theory $T$ is small.
 Then $T$ satisfies $(*)$. \end{Corollary} \begin{proof} Let $D$ be a $\emptyset$-definable set in a saturated model $\bar M$ of $T$.
 Let $Aut_{def}({\bar M})$ be the group of automorphisms of ${\bar M}$ which are definable (with parameters) in ${\bar M}$.
-Apply Proposition 4.13 to the situation where $G = Aut_{def}({\bar M})$, $S = D$, and ${\mathcal B}$ is the Boolean algebra of all definable (with parameters) subsets of $D$.
-Then by smallness the assumption of Proposition 4.13 is satisfied, so we get $(*)$. \end{proof}
+Apply Proposition \ref{prop small boolean algebra} to the situation where $G = Aut_{def}({\bar M})$, $S = D$, and ${\mathcal B}$ is the Boolean algebra of all definable (with parameters) subsets of $D$.
+Then by smallness the assumption of Proposition \ref{prop small boolean algebra} is satisfied, so we get $(*)$. \end{proof}

-\begin{Remark} (i) Corollary 4.16 implies Corollary 4.14 via the usual trick of adding a new affine sort.

-(ii) We obtain a characterization of when an $\emptyset$-definable set $D$ satisfies $(*)$, by the nonexistence of an appropriate paradoxical decomposition.
-This is by Proposition 4.11 applied to $G = Aut_{def}({\bar M})$, $S = D$ and ${\mathcal B}$ the Boolean algebra of definable subsets of $D$.

-(iii) Similarly taking $G = Aut({\bar M})$, $S = D$ and ${\mathcal B}$ as in (ii) we obtain a characterization of when there is an automorphism invariant global Keisler measure on $D$. \end{Remark}
+\begin{Remark} \begin{enumerate}[(i)] \item Corollary \ref{cor small theory satisfies (*)} implies Corollary \ref{cor small implies def amen} via the usual trick of adding a new affine sort. \item We obtain a characterization of when an $\emptyset$-definable set $D$ satisfies $(*)$, by the nonexistence of an appropriate paradoxical decomposition.
+This is by Proposition \ref{prop Bamen iff no Bpar dec} applied to $G = Aut_{def}({\bar M})$, $S = D$ and ${\mathcal B}$ the Boolean algebra of definable subsets of $D$. \item Similarly taking $G = Aut({\bar M})$, $S = D$ and ${\mathcal B}$ as in (ii) we obtain a characterization of when there is an automorphism invariant global Keisler measure on $D$. \end{enumerate} \end{Remark}